Faylixe/wage/Part I - Introduction/02 - Memory.md

 > 2<sup>0</sup> + 2<sup>1</sup> + 2<sup>2</sup> + 2<sup>3</sup> = 15

+As you can see, we only compute a sum of 2<sup>n</sup> for each _n_ where corresponding bit positon is _settled_ (where bit value is 1).
+The indexing order can vary depending on the target platform representation, this is the _bit endianness_.
+For gameboy as for many systems, the representation used is _little endian_ meaning that bit are indexed from _0_ to _n_ starting from left.
+Reverse order (starting from right) is the opposite _big endian_.

 TODO : Note on signed value (-43 here)

 | Bit index | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   |
 | ----------| --- | --- | --- | --- | --- | --- | --- | --- |